flowithflo/flowithflo.github.io/index.md

 **NICE TO HAVE YOU HERE!**
 <br> HELLO, I'm Flora! <br>
-Living in The Netherlands.
+Presently living in The Netherlands and working in foreign.
 Born in Taiwan and raised in Canada.
-Worked globally.
 <br>

 **THE PROCESS OF PLANTING SEEDS AND HABITS** <br>